hkjn/decenter.world/steem.md

 # Steem concerns

+## Extrinsic motivation

+When someone shares content with us, we'd like them to do that because they care about the content, not because they're expecting a payout.
+Extrinsic explicit incentivization supresses authentic motives.

 ## Value of posts should be few cents for almost all users

 Actual value of facebook users are on order of dozens of dollars / year,